SeedMindAI/docusaurus-mindchat/README.md

 ## Run on Docker
+1. Run `touch .env` add environment variable for Google Gemine API key if you want, otherwise comment out line 22-26 in `docker-compose.yml`.
-1. Run `docker-compose up -d ollama` and wait to be ready.
+2. Run `docker-compose up -d ollama` and wait to be ready.
-2. Run `docker-compose exec ollama bash -c "ollama pull llama3.2:1b"` and wait to be ready.
+3. Run `docker-compose exec ollama bash -c "ollama pull llama3.2:1b"` and wait to be ready.
-3. Run `docker-compose up -d --build`
+4. Run `docker-compose up -d --build`
-4. Open your browser and navigate to `https://docusaurus-ai.localhost` and test the AI assistant.
+5. Open your browser and navigate to `https://docusaurus-ai.localhost` and test the AI assistant.